sghall/resonance/docs/src/routes/documentation/createNodeGroup/README1.md

 #### Returns:

-A NodeGroup component that will render wrapped node components for each array item provided in its data prop.
+A NodeGroup component that will render wrapped node components for each array item.

 ```js
 // BarGroup.js